wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.8.8 =
+- The expiry date in the login widget now shows the translated date value for Non-English installs.

 = 3.8.7 =
 - Removed a PHP warning in the wp_password_reset_hook().
 Thanks to John Wick for pointing this out.
 - Small improvement to the PayPal subscription IPN handling script.